AlfieDC/foodieconnect/README.md

 ├── README.md               # Documentation
 ├── package.json            # Dependencies and scripts
 📝 Notes
-Authentication is simulated; no backend is connected.
+Authentication is simulated only; no backend or database is connected.

-All user and post data are fetched from JSONPlaceholder or stored temporarily via localStorage.
+Posts and users are from JSONPlaceholder or saved in localStorage.

-Charts and maps are embedded for enhanced user experience.

-Ready to be extended with real-time data and full backend services.
+Ready to scale with real-time features and database integration.